 Prior to making travel arrangements, please be aware of the entry requirements of the state or territory of your arrival and any state or territory you intend to travel to.

 Please refer to the Australian Government Home Affairs website for the most accurate and up to date information regarding international travel to Australia and the Australian Government Health website for answers to a range of questions relating to inbound international travel.

 Teaching and Learning

-The following JCU programs are available for international students to study online.
-When Australian borders open, students can then transition to on-campus study if they wish.
+Some JCU programs are available for international students to study online.
+Read more.

-If your application is approved, your current Confirmation of Enrolment (CoE) will be cancelled and a new CoE will be issued for you to apply for a student visa to return to Australia to continue your studies in the future.
+If your Leave of Absence is approved, your Confirmation of Enrolment (CoE) will be cancelled and a new CoE will be issued for you to apply for a student visa when you return to Australia to continue your studies in the future.
 If you are unable to complete your studies in your original student visa duration due to COVID-19, you may be eligible to have the visa application fee waived.
-Please see the Department of Home Affairs for further information.

 If you are unsure when you will be able to return to your studies, or you wish to take a break for more than 12 months, you will need to withdraw from your course.
 In this situation, your CoE will be cancelled and you will need to submit a new application form if you wish to return to JCU in the future.
 If you wish to withdraw from your course, email the JCU International Support Team and provide the reasons for your withdrawal.